This entry is also available in: Russian

 Motorworld’s newspaper №57

 Belgium authorities understood that hiding out in neutrality is not an option.
 But also they weren’t going to be a sacrificial lamb.
-The more so, because the Belgian forces fought heroically during the WWI and who knows what the outcome of the Battle of the Marne would it be if the siege of Antwerp didn’t draw some German forces?
+The more so, because the Belgian forces fought heroically during the WWI and who knows what the outcome of the Battle of the Marne would be if the siege of Antwerp didn’t draw some German forces?

-The best strategians has prepared for an agile actions, a mechanized war.
+The best strategists had prepared for an agile actions, a mechanized war.
 One of them was Henri Denis, a Belgian Defense Secretary, an Lieutenant General.
 He launched several projects on re-equipment & mechanization of the Army and invited tenders for creation of a heavy military motorcycle.
 It had to be a machine, which could be used for fire support operations, supply support as well as a communications vehicle.
 The requirements were as follows: It must carry three fully equipped soldiers and a machine gun.
-Responding to this requirements, a Belgian company FN, in the beginning of 1937, introduced a heavy motorcycle FN M12.
+Responding to this requirements, the Belgian company FN, in the beginning of 1937, introduced a heavy motorcycle FN M12.

 By that time, FN was the major motorcycle supplier for the Belgian Army; at this, the M86 model was widely used in armies of other countries.
 The machine had 600 cc one-cylinder engine.

 Despite of good towing performance, Belgian engineers equipped the machine with an auxiliary transmission as an addition to the hand shifted four-speed gearbox with reverse gear.
 But the real innovation was a sidecar wheel drive.
 Drive for a sidecar wheel was independently suggested by two different inventors: Peter Mozharov (Russia) and Henry Baughan (England).
 In the end of 1929, Peter Mozharov built an experimental Izh-2, and Henry Baughan built a trial bike with a sidecar wheel drive (Baughan’s bikes had been manufacturing from 1930 till 1936 under the Baughan marque).
-The Belgians were the first who used this idea for a mass produced military motorcycle.
+The Belgians were the first to use this idea for a mass produced military motorcycle.
 Sidecar wheel drive was implemented via a drive shaft, which got connected when necessary (in severe road conditions).
 Thus the bike didn’t require a compensating gear.

 Zündapp KS 750 from the «Motorworld by V.Sheynov» collection